-The program in Genetics and Development, within the Basic Cell and Molecular Biology Division, provides a broad, solid education in genetics and animal development, with rigorous training in critical thinking and experimental design.
+The program in Genetics and Development provides a broad, solid education in genetics and animal development, with rigorous training in critical thinking and experimental design.
 Genetics is central to all of biology and the training program is guided by the principle that understanding the genetic control of development and physiology is a fundamental goal of biomedical research.

 We offer training in a diverse range of research areas that include the regulation of gene expression, cell differentiation, and growth control, the molecular genetics of embryogenesis, cell patterning and organogenesis, the genetics and pathogenesis of inherited disease, the molecular genetics of cancer, molecular physiology, stem cell biology, and the genetics of recombination and linkage analysis and human genetics and genomics, biological modeling of human diseases, and the development of targeted therapeutics as part of Columbia's Precision Medicine Initiative.
 Model organisms from yeast to mouse complement studies of human genetics and development.
 Twenty-six faculty from four different departments make up the training faculty providing an interdisciplinary yet collegial group of mentors all making use of genetic approaches in their research.
 This faculty is dedicated to the highest standards of graduate education.

 The training faculty for the Program in Genetics and Development includes all the faculty of the department as well as additional faculty in other departments who have special interests in Genetics and Development.